jcbnlsn/FaceDetectorPlugin/Readme.md

 (optional) Tracking accuracy.
 Can have the values "high" and "low".
 Default value is "high".
 Low accuracy is fast.
 High accuracy is slower but more accurate.

 **listener**
-The event dispatched to the listener will be a completion event with the face features position data.
+The event dispatched to the listener will be a completion event with the position data of face(s) features.
 The position data is relative to the images 0,0 anchor point.

 Example face tracking data returned:
 ```lua